Miss-Defy/Python_Examples/README.md

 #

+Text_Minin_Example.py - NLTK used for tokenization, stemming, lemmatization examples.
+If you run this it will spit ouf a bunch of words.
+Please see the file.

+#

 Optimization_s1_s2_q_Partial_Data.py is an optimization script that was used for validation of the optimization routine in Excel used in my dissertation project.
 This script is titled, "Partial_Data" because this particular upload to github provides a sample of the experimental data to serve as an example.
 The script finds parameter values s1, s2, and q by matching the amplitude (A), period (P) and normalized center of mass (ZCOM) in our inverted pendulum model to experimental values from cats walking on split-belt treadmills in different speed conditions.

 We optimize using the following pdf function: